GraphPFN: A Prior-Data Fitted Graph Foundation Model: GraphPFN

 \paragraph{LimiX}

-LimiX~\citep{LimiX} is a transformer-style foundation model for tabular data that departs from the common design of representing each sample with a single fixed-length embedding.
-Instead, it uses a multi-token representation: for every sample, each feature contributes one token,\footnote{In the current implementation, two features are grouped into one token, but we omit this detail for clarity.} yielding a token grid with one axis for features and one for samples.
-This design naturally handles a variable number of heterogeneous features in different datasets without changing and re-training the model.
+As the architectural basis, we use LimiX~\citep{LimiX}, a transformer-style foundation model for tabular data that, following TabPFNv2~\citep{TabPFNv2}, departs from the common design of representing each sample with a single fixed-length embedding.
+Instead, it uses a multi-token representation: for every sample, each feature contributes one token,\footnote{More precisely, for better efficiency, features are grouped into pairs, and each feature pair contributes one token, but we omit this detail for clarity.} yielding a token grid with one axis for features and one for samples.
+This design naturally handles a variable number of heterogeneous features in different datasets without changing and retraining the model.

-A LimiX transformer block contains three attention layers, each followed by a element-wise feed-forward network (FFN).
+A LimiX transformer block contains three attention layers, each followed by an element-wise feed-forward network (FFN).
 Two layers are feature-level multi-head attention (MHA) modules that operate within a sample, allowing all feature tokens of the same sample to attend to each other.
-And the third is a sample-level MHA that operates within a feature across samples, allowing tokens corresponding to the same feature to exchange information across the dataset.
-The feature-level MHAs enable rich interactions among features within each sample, while the sample-level MHA supports in-context learning by transferring information across samples for the same feature.
+The third is a sample-level MHA that operates within a feature across samples, allowing tokens corresponding to the same feature to exchange information across the dataset.
+The two feature-level MHAs enable rich interactions among features within each sample, while the sample-level MHA allows sample interaction by transferring information across samples for the same feature.

 Attention masking at the sample level follows the standard PFN protocol: training (context) samples attend to all other training samples, and test (query) samples attend only to training samples.
 Thus, information can flow from train to test but not from test to train or between test samples.
 Feature-level attention within a sample is unmasked.